smhanov/zwibserve/README.md

 ### Using Windows Server
 After installing the [setup file](https://github.com/smhanov/zwibbler-service/releases), follow the instructions to [redirect traffic from the /socket url to your server.](https://docs.google.com/document/d/13pb4Accpa1B62gLBcwsWJDSmUND14qjXVIdJwnYc4tg/edit?usp=sharing)

+On Windows, the zwibbler.log, zwibbler.conf, and zwibbler.db files are all located in C:\zwibbler, and they will not be removed if you uninstall the server.

 ### Where is the data?
 What if it fails?

 The data is stored in an SQLITE database in /var/lib/zwibbler/zwibbler.db.
 The collaboration server is designed to store data only while a session is active.
 Long term storage should use [ctx.save()](https://zwibbler.com/docs/#save) and store the data using other means.
 Sessions that have not been accessed in 24 hours are purged.